 Throwing on your favorite pair of headphones, hopping in the car and turning the volume all the way up, or even just sitting at home listening to the record player.
-The main point is to connect with your feelings through the artistic expression of another human being that’s probably gone through, or is going through, the same ocean of emotions that you are.
+The main point is to connect with your feelings through the artistic expression of another human being that’s probably gone through or is going through, the same ocean of emotions that you are.

 If You Seek, You Will Find

-I can’t tell you what particular artist or band is going to allow you to experience this connection.
+I can’t tell you what a particular artist or band is going to allow you to experience this connection.
 (I’m currently listening to Worlds by Porter Robinson while writing this).
 What I can tell you is that if you are seeking that type of connection out, either you will find it, or it will find you.